oskarnurm/dotfiles/README.md

-# Oskar's dotfiles
+# Files that are important enough for version control

-Configured on macOS Apple Silicon.
-Files that are important enough for version control.
-Copy at your discretion.
+Configured on/for macOS Apple Silicon.
+Copy at your own discretion.

 ## How to install